OKKA5/weather-app/README.md

 This app fetches real-time weather data using **[OpenWeatherMap API](https://openweathermap.org/api)** (or any other API you used).
 To use the API, replace `YOUR_API_KEY` in the environment file with your actual API key.

-## 📷 Screenshots
-_(Include relevant screenshots of your app)_

 ## 🛠️ Future Enhancements
-- 🌆 Multi-city weather comparison
 - 📍 Location-based weather detection
-- 📊 7-day weather forecast
+- 📊 3-day weather forecast

 ## 🤝 Contributing
 Feel free to fork the repository, create a new branch, and submit a pull request with improvements.